ishank26/sanskrit-reslstm/README.md

 [1]He, K., Zhang, X., Ren, S., & Sun, J. (2016).
 Identity mappings in deep residual networks. arXiv preprint arXiv:1603.05027.

 <a id="lstm">
 [2]Graves, A., & Schmidhuber, J. (2005).
 Framewise phoneme classification with bidirectional LSTM and other neural network architectures.
 Neural Networks, 18(5), 602-610.

-*Please feel free to contact me at ishank269[at]gmail.com to report any issues.*
+*Please feel free to contact me at ishank269[at]gmail.com to report any issues.
+Thanks [Bhavin](https://www.facebook.com/bhavin.panchal6878) for pointing out the bugs.*